Kobe Bryant's helicopter tried to climb to avoid clouds before crash, investigators say

 Air traffic controllers noted poor visibility around Burbank to the north and Van Nuys to the northwest.
 At one point, the controllers instructed the chopper to circle because of other planes in the area before proceeding.

 The aircraft crashed about 30 miles (48 kilometers) northwest of downtown Los Angeles.
-When it struck the ground, it was flying at about 184 mph (296 mph) and descending at a rate of more than 4,000 feet per minute, according to data from Flightradar24.
+When it struck the ground, it was flying at about 184 mph (296 kph) and descending at a rate of more than 4,000 feet per minute, according to data from Flightradar24.

 Waldman said the same thing happened to John F. Kennedy Jr. when his plane dropped out of the sky near Martha's Vineyard, Massachusetts, in 1999.